cardano-foundation/developer-portal/docs/portal-style-guide.md

 ### rest-book

 When you write guides for `cardano-wallet` or other components with an API, you might want to include the response for a certain request in your guide.
-It can be useful not to leave the environment of your editor as to not loose focus or get distracted. `rest-book` allows you to execute HTTP requests within your editor.
+It can be useful not to leave the environment of your editor as to not lose focus or get distracted. `rest-book` allows you to execute HTTP requests within your editor.

 <Tabs
   defaultValue="vscode"